tydingsl/csci-201.github.io/src/chapters16and19ControllingLoops.md

 **Iteration** refers to repetition driven by a loop.

 Carefully study the C++ example at the bottom of page 369, and the improved version on the following page.
-(GML and C++ both belong to the C-like family of languages, so you should be able to follow the logic flow.)
+(JavaScript and C++ both belong to the C-like family of languages, so you should be able to follow the logic flow.)
 The "before" code uses a practice that some authors call "loop and a half"; the repeated code is like a half pass through the loop before the loop starts.
 Some authors even teach this technique to beginning programmers, but I agree with McConnell that it should be avoided.

 ## 16.3 Creating Loops from the Inside Out